How To Know If Your Computer Has Malware

 If your computer screen is filled with frequent popups, it may be an indication of a malware infection.
 As mentioned earlier, the first thing hackers will do when getting into a computer is disabling their antivirus software and popup blocking software.

 In most computers, any software will not download automatically unless you approve or schedule it.
 If software begins downloading without warning or asking for approval, you need to stop it immediately as it may be a malware.
 Sometimes your computer may download a regular software update, but if your computer starts downloading some random software from random sources without your permission, then it is a clear sign of malware infection.

-With Comodo Advanced Endpoint Protection, you can get rid of existing as well as future malware.
-Comodo AEP has successfully contained 32 Million unknown files of which 3.5 Million pieces are malware programs.
-Comodo AEP had successfully stopped those malware programs from doing any harm.
+With Xcitium Advanced Endpoint Protection, you can get rid of existing as well as future malware.
+Xcitium AEP has successfully contained 32 Million unknown files of which 3.5 Million pieces are malware programs.
+Xcitium AEP had successfully stopped those malware programs from doing any harm.

-Today is every day with Comodo Advanced Endpoint Protection.
+Today is every day with Xcitium Advanced Endpoint Protection.
 It is the only solution that protects you from unknown files.
-No Comodo AEP customer was infected with malware till now.
+No Xcitium AEP customer was infected with malware till now.
 Or by ransomware, EVER!

 What is Anti Malware Protection?